campuspress/divi-accessibility/readme.txt

 * Ability to change keyboard only outline color
 * Fixes Divi incorrectly using screen reader classes
 * Adds skip navigation link optimized for Divi markup
+* Hide icons from screen readers which can effect reading of text
 * Tota11y integration

 = Contribute on GitHub =